-Film: How To Steal A Million
+Film: How to Steal a Million

-A 1966 heist film/Romantic Comedy starring Peter O'Toole and Audrey Hepburn and directed by William Wyler.After discovering Simon Dermott (Peter O'Toole) attempting to steal a Van Gogh from her home, Nicole Bonnet (Audrey Hepburn) enlists his aid in stealing her family's Cellini sculpture from a gallery in Paris before anyone realises it is a fake, made by her grandfather.The score was done by a young composer named John Williams billed as "Johnny Williams".
+A 1966 heist film/Romantic Comedy starring Peter O'Toole and Audrey Hepburn and directed by William Wyler.After discovering Simon Dermott (Peter O'Toole) attempting to steal a Van Gogh from her home, Nicole Bonnet (Audrey Hepburn) enlists his aid in stealing her family's Cellini sculpture from a gallery in Paris before anyone realises it is a fake, made by her grandfather.The score was done by a young composer named John Williams, billed here as "Johnny Williams".

 Contains examples of:

 - Adorkable: Davis Leland, the lovestruck art dealer.

 - Bavarian Fire Drill: Dermott pulling the old "surprise inspection" routine on the guards to find out about the cleaning rota.

 - The Caper

 - Caper Rationalization: The sculpture being stolen is a forgery, and by stealing it before the museum can have it authenticated, the museum (and its insurance company) won't even be on the hook for its supposed value.